Code-Institute-Submissions/eHand/README.md

 During development, i had a serious issue where my link to the Google API, allowing me to sign in using an active google account was very inconsistant in its reliability on local development.
-It works fine on the deployed site, and often works on the local development, i have not been able to get to the bottom of this problem and was considering not including it at all.
-But it appears to work as expected on the Deployed version, so i decided to include it.
+It works fine on the deployed site, and often works on the local development, i have not been able to get to the bottom of this problem and have decided not to include it in this version.

 [<< ***Back to contents***](#table-of-contents)